-Advancements in mobile are moving quickly, creating an urgency for colleges and universities to understand current trends and the needs of their audiences.
+Advancements in mobile are moving quickly, creating urgency for colleges and universities to understand how current trends can impact the needs of their audiences.
 We spoke with five stakeholders in the higher ed community to find out what their peers should focus on in 2017.

 I believe that students want more predictive data that is both personal and relevant for them to make timely decisions about their educational goals.
 They want to have real-time information from their institution on anything from course updates and college activities to grading and class schedules.
 As educators, we must meet this challenge if we want to engage and retain them for now and in the future.

 Vice President of Technology and Distance Education, Pasco-Hernando State College

 In 2017, I think we’ll see a big trend of mobile-first approaches with University websites, applications, and resources.
 More importantly, as students and faculty alike EXPECT a mobile-first experience, Universities will need to use creative ways to engage with students in a personalized way using tools like geo-fencing, targeted content, and advanced delivery methods.
 At Chapel Hill, we’re looking to use our mobile app, CarolinaGO, to connect with students in the way they want – at the time they want – with the content they want.
 The more customization and personalized mobile experiences, the better.

 If we learned anything from the rise and fall of Yik Yak in 2016, it’s that apps that students “love” come and go quite quickly.
 What’s hot one second is not the next.
 As such, in 2017, I think we are going to see a lot of colleges and universities focusing on the bigger strategic picture and asking the question, “How do we keep our apps installed on students’ phones?”
 In many ways, the initial download is the easy part.
 Keeping students engaged and creating functions within apps that becomes essential to a student’s daily life is the (fun) challenge.